-Mrs Ghattas, is the wife of a Trustee, and is employed as a finance assistant at one of the academies in the Trust.
+Mrs Ghattas, is the wife of a Trustee, and was employed as a finance assistant at one of the academies in the Trust up until July 2022.
 The appointment was made in open competition and Mr. A Ghattas was not involved in the decision making process regarding appointment.